pojntfx/networked-linux-memsync/docs/notes.md

 - This makes it much easier to create a file system compared to writing it in the kernel, as it can run in user space
 - It is also much safer as no custom kernel module is required and an error in the FUSE or the backend can't crash the entire kernel
 - Unlike a file system implemented as a kernel module, this layer of indirection makes the file system portable, since it only needs to communicate with the FUSE module
-- Does have significant performance overhead due to the context switching between the kernel and the file system in userspace
+- Does have significant performance overhead due to the context switching between the kernel and the file system in userspace[@vangoor2017fuse]
 - Is used for many high-level interfaces to extenal services, i.e. to mount S3 buckets or a remote system's disk via SSH

 ### Network Block Device (NBD)

 - NBD uses a protocol to communicate between a server (provided by user space) and a client (provided by the NBD kernel module)
-- The protocol can run over WAN, but is really mostly meant for LAN or localhost usage
+- The protocol can run over WAN, but is really mostly designed for LAN or localhost usage
-- It has two phases: Handshake and transmission
+- It has two phases: Handshake and transmission[@blake2023nbd]
-- There are two actors in the protocol: One or multiple clients, the server and the virtual concept of an export
+- There are multiple actors in the protocol: One or multiple clients, the server and the virtual concept of an export
 - When the client connects to the server, the server sends a greeting message with the server's flags
 - The client responds with its own flags and an export name (a single NBD server can expose multiple devices) to use
 - The server sends the export's size and other metadata, after which the client acknowledges the received data and the handshake is complete